geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Within his power an unresisting prey.

 Maria, weeping, with her friend withdrew,
-Nor found the prospect brighten on her view ;
+Nor found the prospect brighten on her view;
 Fate seemed to draw a darker circle round, ^90

 Her Henry lost, herself more firmly bound —
 While Amiantha vainly strives to cheer
-Her drooping heart, and dry the frequent tear ;
+Her drooping heart, and dry the frequent tear;
 Yet ever as the injur'd maid inclin'd
 In harsher hues to paint Albruno's mind,
 She on the portrait milder colouring laid,